absmach/magistrala-docs/docs/messaging.md

 Note that if you're going to use senml message format, you should always send messages as an array.

+For more information about the HTTP messaging service API, please check out the [API documentation](https://github.com/mainflux/mainflux/blob/master/http/openapi.yml).

 ## MQTT

 To send and receive messages over MQTT you could use [Mosquitto tools](https://mosquitto.org),